xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 ### Cookies and authentication

-In order for the client to be allowed to correctly provide authentication credentials or handle cookies, ArangoDB needs to set the `access-control-allow-credentials` response header to `true` instead of `false`.
+In order for the client to be allowed to correctly provide authentication credentials or handle cookies, AvocadoDB needs to set the `access-control-allow-credentials` response header to `true` instead of `false`.

-ArangoDB will automatically set this header to `true` if the value of the request's `origin` header matches a trusted origin in the `http.trusted-origin` configuration option.
-To make ArangoDB trust a certain origin, you can provide a startup option when running `arangod` like this:
+AvocadoDB will automatically set this header to `true` if the value of the request's `origin` header matches a trusted origin in the `http.trusted-origin` configuration option.
+To make AvocadoDB trust a certain origin, you can provide a startup option when running `avocadod` like this:

 `--http.trusted-origin "http://localhost:8529"`